 Many people with depression will be encouraged by their mental health care team to participate in different types of therapy.
 Therapy can be individual or done in groups, and it can be done face-to-face or online.
 Finding the right therapist can be a matter of trial and error; it is important that you are comfortable with your therapist or counselor and also that they provide the right kind of therapy for you and your unique circumstances.
 Here are some types of therapy that can be effective for depression:

 - Cognitive-behavioral therapy.
-This is a type of talk therapy that focuses on changing negative thought patterns.
+This type of talk therapy focuses on changing negative thought patterns.
 When those negative patterns creep in, you’ll be equipped with the skills to switch them over to something more positive.

 - Supportive counseling.
-Sometimes, just having someone to talk to can help you feel less alone and less depressed.
-Supportive counseling gives you the opportunity to talk about what’s bothering you without judgment.
+Sometimes, having someone to talk to can help you feel less alone and depressed.
+Supportive counseling allows you to talk about what’s bothering you without judgment.

 - Couples or family therapy.
 Depending on who you live with, having sessions with your family or partner can be a helpful way to address your depression.
 It will be as beneficial for them as it will be for you because it will help them understand your condition and relate to you more effectively.